Myanmar coup: Military cracks down on free speech, press freedom | DW | 10.03.2021

 Private media outlets have been allowed only since 2013.

-Until then, the only news available in the country was that which had been approved by the government, and this was done on a weekly basis.
+Until then, the only news available in the country had been approved by the government, and this was done on a weekly basis.

 Anyone who wanted to obtain up-to-date and uncensored information had to access outlets such as the Democratic Voice of Burma, the BBC or Radio Free Asia, each of which offered Burmese-language programs.